WoktopusGaming/TeamTheOne-Bot/devs_changelog.md

 This release is Beta; if you put your updater to recieve Beta updates, you will recieve every code change of this unreleased version (current Github version, based on commits given time to time).

+If you don't know how to do that, just... check the documentation (TBA).

 ### Added

 - Developer functionality: bot auto-update (adding and changing files only, or for now)
-- Developer functionality: developer mode (skip any update change or file deletion processes, e.g. `startup.py`)
+- Developer functionality: developer mode (skip any update change or file deletion processes, e.g. `startup.py`, process covered in documentation)
-- Host functionality: main.py auto-restart upon server disconnection (startup only)
+- Host functionality: main.py auto-restart upon missing Internet connection (only on startup)
+- New log file: `fulldiscord.log`: registers all events, even DEBUG, to include Discord module action log
+- New command log level: `CDEBUG`, for command debug objects (only appears in log files)

 ### Changed

-- Embed colours on Discord: error messages, success messages and info messages now differ within a three-colour palette shown in `main.py`, lines 72 to 74 (exception: some commands)
+- Embed colours on Discord: error messages, success messages and info messages now differ within a three-colour palette shown in `main.py`, lines 100 to 104 (exception: some commands)
-- Database system: automatically deletes unredeemed keys from user data
+- Database system: automatically deletes unredeemed keys from separate user data (database cleanup system)
 - Economy extension: removed any usage of the TeamTheOne coins wallet
+- `/ban`: Tries to message banned user before ban, now responds in embeds in same channel (Dyno-like concept)
+- Main log file `discord.log` now supports `CDEBUG`, a command return separate action log (multi-update change)

+### Deprecated

+- Nothing here, yet... ***only yet...***

 ### Removed

 - TeamTheOne coins wallet from all economy extension commands
+- Comments at the end of every single line of code (seemed to me like that)

 ### Fixed

 - Activity status not loading (for some confusing reason)
-- Continuation of the discriminator removal (accidental remains)
+- Continuation of the discriminator removal (accidentally left remains)

 ## [2.1.0] - 2023-07-07